March 13, 2019 Chris Fuller

 Communication is one of the greatest assets, not only a dog racing team, but your corporate/team culture can develop, to gain the highest rate of return.

 When people can communicate with clarity, goals are achieved easily, and swiftly.
 When employees have an open understanding of the way others think and feel, they are able to manage conflict, overcome challenges, and communicate solutions quickly.
+Effective communication lies the importance of ensuring fair treatment in the workplace.

 Let your team know they are just that: a TEAM brought together under a common mission.